Real-Dev-Squad/website-api-contracts/users/README.md

     ```json
     {
-      // If debug query is not passed or set to anything other then true

       "message": "Successfully updated users archived role to true if in_discord role is false | Couldn't find any users currently inactive in Discord but not archived.",
       "data": {
         "totalUsers": "number",